-To assess the empirical support for these two potential explanations, we begin by exploring which basic demographic characteristics are associated with exposure to unreliable news by fitting an OLS regression model with article-level fixed effects and standard errors clustered at the respondent and article level to predict exposure to unreliable news site in search results.
-Figure 3a presents the effect of a one standard deviation increase of each demographic variable on the probability of being exposed to at least one unreliable news story in the search engine results when SOEM.
-Evidence from these results suggest that lower levels of digital literacy and ideological congruence with the ideological perspective of the misinformation correlates with exposure to unreliable news in search results, although we have slightly lower confidence in the effect of digital literacy.
-A standard deviation decrease in digital literacy increases the probability of being exposed to unreliable news by a Google search engine by 0.38 (F=3.563, P=0.0841).
-A standard deviation increase in ideological congruence also increases the probability of being exposed to unreliable news by a Google search engine by 0.38 (F=3.563, P=0.0841).
-A standard deviation increase in ideological congruence also increases the probability of being exposed to unreliable news by a Google search engine by 0.38 (F=3.563, P=0.0327).
+To assess the empirical support for these two potential explanations, we begin by exploring which individual level characteristics are associated with exposure to unreliable news by fitting an OLS regression model with article-level fixed effects and standard errors clustered at the respondent and article level to predict exposure to unreliable news site in search results.
+We include basic demographic characteristics (income, education, gender, and age) in the model.
+Figure 3a presents the effect of a one standard deviation increase of each variable on the probability of being exposed to at least one unreliable news story in the search engine results when SOTEN.
+Evidence from these results suggest that lower levels of digital literacy and ideological congruence correlates with exposure to unreliable news in search results after conditioning on demographic characteristics.
+A standard deviation increase in digital literacy decreases the probability of being exposed to an unreliable news source in their Google search engine results by 0.034 (P=0.14).
+A standard deviation increase in ideological congruence appears to increase the probability of being exposed to unreliable news by a Google search engine by 0.037 (P=0.082).

 Individuals with lower levels of digital literacy may be more likely to be exposed to unreliable information because of what they actually type into search engines.
 To investigate the effect of search terms on the reliability of news returned by the Google search engine, we collected all of the search terms used by individuals in the treatment group.
 The "data voids" theory supposes that if one uses search terms unique to misinformation, one is more likely to be exposed to low-quality information.
 To determine if this affects the quality of search engine results, we coded all search terms for whether they contained the headline or URL of the false article.
 We find that this is indeed the case.
-Figure 3b shows that those that use the headline/lede or the unique URL of misinformation as a search query are much more likely to be exposed to unreliable information in the Google search results.
-85% of search queries that use the headline or link of a false/misleading article as a search query return at least one unreliable news link among the top ten results, whereas only 28% of search queries not using the headline or URL of an item of misinformation return at least one unreliable news link among the top ten results.
-In addition, we fit an OLS regression model with article-level fixed effects and standard errors clustered at the respondent and article level to predict using the headline or URL as a search term.
-Figure 3c presents the results of this model and shows that those with lower levels of digital literacy are much more likely to use the headline or the unique URL of the false article as their search query when SOEM.
-A standard deviation decrease in digital literacy increases the probability of using the headline or the unique URL of the false article as their search query by $0.03 \ (F=2.411, P=0.0269)$.
+Roughly 9% of all search queries that individuals entered were the exact headline or URL of the original article, and Figure 3b shows that those who use the headline/lede or the unique URL of misinformation as a search query are much more likely to be exposed to unreliable information in the Google search results.
+77% of search queries that use the headline or link of a false/misleading article as a search query return at least one unreliable news link among the top ten results, whereas only 21% of search queries not using the headline or URL of an item of misinformation return at least one unreliable news link among the top ten results.36

+To determine who is most likely to use headlines or URLs as their search query, we fit an OLS regression model with article-level fixed effects and standard errors clustered at the respondent and article level to predict using the headline or URL as a search term, again conditioning on basic demographic characteristics.
+Figure 3c presents the results of this model and shows that those with lower levels of digital literacy are more likely to use the headline or the unique URL of the false article as their search query when SOTEN, conditioning on ideological congruence and demographics.
+A standard deviation increase in digital literacy decreases the probability of using the headline or the unique URL of the false article as their search query by 0.034 (P=0.016).